Myofascial release + Yin Yoga for a tight back

 The practice of self-myofascial release has a very calming effect and is a great addition to nourishing Yin Yoga, but I also offer this in combination with Slow Flow Yoga classes too - or use it simply on its own.

-To give a tight back some care, we place myofascial/tennis balls either side the spine, targeting the erector muscles.
+To give a tight back some care and relief, place myofascial/tennis balls either side the spine, targeting the erector muscles.
 These muscles help to maintain an upright posture, running from the sacral region all the way to the base of the head.

 Interestingly, if we look at that back region from a Traditional Chinese Medicine viewpoint, we find the Back Shu points here.

 These are a collection of acupressure points that run along the pathway of the Bladder meridian on either side of the spine (approx. half-way between spinal column and medial border of scapula).
-These points are supportive for all major organ systems according to TCM and can help tonify Qi.
+These points are supportive for all major organ systems according to TCM and can help tonify Qi (= which basically means you strengthen the energy flow through the overall system)

-As you use your myofascial or tennis balls to sink the weight of your body into the balls, think of energising your organs.
-You might know that in Oriental medicine, organs are not thought to only fulfill physiological functions, they also correspond to certain emotions, qualities and energetics.
+As you use your myofascial or tennis balls to sink the weight of your body into the balls, think of replenishing the energy of your organs.
+You might know that in Oriental medicine, organs are not thought to only fulfill physiological functions, they also correspond to emotional and psychological qualities.

 Whenever you roll on balls, make sure to not roll on bones, nerves or inflamed tissues and if you have any pre-existing injury, consult your health professional to clarify if this practice is safe for you.